 Addressing Common Installation Issues

-Magisk is a powerful tool for rooting Android devices, but there can be some issues during installation.
+Magisk is a powerful tool for rooting Android devices, but some issues can occur during installation.
 Here are some tips to help you address common installation issues:

-- Fulfill Prerequisites: Make sure you have fulfilled all the prerequisites mentioned earlier, such as unlocking the bootloader and installing a custom recovery.
+1. Fulfill Prerequisites: Ensure you have fulfilled all the prerequisites mentioned earlier, such as unlocking the bootloader and installing a custom recovery.
 Without these prerequisites, Magisk installation will not be successful.

-- Download the Latest Magisk Zip File: Make sure you have downloaded the latest Magisk zip file from the official website.
-The latest version is likely to have bug fixes and compatibility updates, which will improve the chances of a successful installation.
+2. Download the Latest Magisk Zip File: Make sure you have downloaded the latest Magisk zip file from the official website.
+The latest version is likely to have bug fixes and compatibility updates, improving the chances of a successful installation.

 Uninstalling Magisk